 - As a benchmark, compliance with the 2018 legislation involves costs of about US\$74 billion per year through 2030, or 1.4 percent of GDP annually.
-This reduces mean population exposure to $PM{2.5}$ in South Asia to about 47 μ g/m3 in 2030, compared with 50.5 μ g/m3 in 2018 (Figure 3.8). - Full implementation of all technically feasible emission controls as outlined in the 'Maximum technically feasible emissions reduction scenario' would cut exposure in 2030 to 17 μg/m3, a reduction of two-thirds of 2018 levels, at a cost of US\$86 billion per year, or 1.6 percent of GDP, on top of the cost of implementing the 2018 legislation.
-Expressed differently, the annual cost of reduced exposure per microgram per cubic meter is US\$2.6 billion. - Upscaling the current emission controls as outlined in the 'Ad-hoc selection of measures scenario' would reduce mean exposure to 37 μ g/m3, a reduction of about one-quarter of 2018 levels, at additional costs beyond those of the 2018 legislation of US\$10.6 billion per year, or 0.20 percent of GDP annually through 2030. - Focusing on the most-polluted areas by bringing down exposure everywhere below the WHO Interim Target 1 of 35 μg/m3 as outlined in the 'Compliance with WHO Interim Target 1 scenario' halves the mean exposure in South Asia to 26 μg/m3, due to the co-benefits of upwind measures at other locations.
+This reduces mean population exposure to PM{2.5} in South Asia to about 47 μg/m3 in 2030, compared with 50.5 μg/m3 in 2018 (figure 3.6). - Full implementation of all technically feasible emissions controls, as outlined in the maximum technically feasible emissions reduction scenario, would cut exposure in 2030 to 17 μ g/m3, a reduction of two-thirds of 2018 levels, at a cost of US\$86 billion per year, or 1.6 percent of GDP, on top of the cost of implementing the 2018 legislation.
+Expressed differently, the annual cost of reduced exposure per μ g/m3 is US\$2.6 billion. - Scaling up the current emissions controls, as outlined in the ad hoc selection of measures scenario, would reduce mean exposure to $37 \ \mu g/m^3$, a reduction of about one-quarter of 2018 levels, at additional costs beyond those of the 2018 legislation of US\$10.6 billion per year, or 0.20 percent of GDP annually through 2030. - Focusing on the most-polluted areas by bringing down exposure everywhere below WHO Interim Target 1 of 35 μ g/m3, as outlined in the compliance with WHO Interim Target 1 scenario, halves the mean exposure in South Asia to 26 μ g/m3, as a result of the co-benefits of upwind measures at other locations.
 Additional costs increase to US\$19 billion per year, or 0.35 percent of GDP annually through 2030.
-Interestingly, at a cost of US\$780 million per microgram per cubic meter of reduced exposure, the cost-effectiveness of these two last approaches is broadly similar.

-• The most cost-effective air quality improvements emerge from a common but differentiated move toward the WHO Interim Targets, as outlined in the 'Toward the next lower WHO Interim Target scenario'.
-If each region were to cut exposure below the next lower Interim Target, mean exposure in South Asia would decline to 30 μg/m3, a reduction of 40 percent of 2018 levels.
+Interestingly, at a cost of US\$780 million per μ g/m3 of reduced exposure, the cost-effectiveness of these two last approaches is broadly similar. - The most cost-effective air quality improvements emerge from a common but differentiated move toward the WHO Interim Targets, as outlined in the toward the next lower WHO Interim Target scenario.
+If each region were to cut exposure to below the next lower interim target, mean exposure in South Asia would decline to $30 \ \mu g/m^3$, a reduction of 40 percent of 2018 levels.
 Additional annual costs amount to US\$5.7 billion per year, or 0.11 percent of GDP annually through 2030.
-Notably, costs of such an approach are 45 percent lower than those of the 'Ad-hoc selection of measures scenario', while it would deliver 70 percent higher reductions in total exposure in South Asia.
-At US\$278 million per microgram per cubic meter of reduced exposure, this approach in the most cost-effective.
+Notably, costs of such an approach are 45 percent lower than those of the ad hoc selection of measures scenario, while it would deliver 70 percent higher reductions in total exposure in South Asia.
+At US\$278 million per $\mu g/m^3$ of reduced exposure, this approach is the most cost-effective.